 The company was fined £480,000, which is the largest fine levied under the Act to date, even though the guidance on sentencing refers to a fine of less than £500,000 seldom being appropriate after a conviction.
 The fine is payable in four instalments with the final payment due in September 2015.

 Several factors were taken into account in determining the level of the fine, including the timeliness of the company’s guilty plea and the financial position of the company.
 The judge commented, “I would regard it as a most regrettable consequence, which would add to the terrible consequences of Mr Berry’s death, if the effect of an order of this court were to imperil the employment of his former colleagues and those who would have been had he lived.”
 The judge was satisfied by an accountant’s report that a fine of more than £100,000, payable in a short period, could have a serious impact on the viability of the business.
 On the other hand, the judge was of the view that the commission of the offence did require a significant punishment and was satisfied that, with a longer payment period, a loan could be raised on the buildings.

-In a recent case concerning the death of an 11-year-old child who was hit by a speedboat whilst attending a friend’s birthday party at a lake, the company that operated the site pleaded guilty to charges under the Act.
+In a further case, which concerned the death of an 11-year-old child who was hit by a speedboat whilst attending a friend’s birthday party at a lake, the company that operated the leisure site pleaded guilty to charges under the Act.

 Charges against one of the company’s directors were dropped.